Pancreatectomy - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Types

-The shape of your pancreas is similar to that of a fish, with a broad “head,” a medium “body,” and a narrower “tail.”
-The pancreas may be removed in sections, or in whole, depending on the operation.
-It is occasionally necessary to remove surrounding veins and organs as well.
+The shape of your pancreas is similar to that of a fish, with a broad head, a medium body, and a narrower tail.
+The pancreas can be partially or fully removed, depending on the specific procedure.
+It is occasionally necessary to remove surrounding vessels and organs as well.

 • Central pancreatectomy: The head and tail of your pancreas remain intact after a central pancreatectomy removes its central body.
-Rarely recommended because it is a challenging procedure.
-It is only feasible when you are taking something out locally.
-However, it can assist maintain more of your pancreatic function and avoid the need for subsequent organ removal when it is feasible.
+This complex surgery is rarely necessary and is typically only viable for removing localized issues.
+However, when feasible, it helps preserve more pancreatic function and avoids the need for removing other organs.

-• Distal pancreatectomy: A distal pancreatectomy involves removing the pancreatic tail and, in some instances, the body as well, if necessary.
+• Distal pancreatectomy: A distal pancreatectomy involves removing the pancreatic tail and, if necessary, the body of the pancreas as well.
 Your spleen and the tail of your pancreas are closely related organs.
-During a distal pancreatectomy, your spleen and pancreatic tail are frequently removed.
+During a distal pancreatectomy, your pancreatic tail and spleen are frequently removed.

-• Whipple procedure (Pancreaticduodenectomy): During a pancreaticduodenectomy, the duodenum—the portion of the small intestine that attaches to the pancreas—is removed.
-Your gallbladder and bile duct are removed as well because the common bile duct drains into your duodenum and passes through the head of your pancreas.
-In order to restore normal digestion, the remaining portion of your small intestine is joined to your pancreas, bile duct, and stomach during the procedure.
+• Whipple procedure (pancreaticduodenectomy): During a pancreaticduodenectomy, the duodenum—the portion of the small intestine that attaches to the pancreas—is removed.
+Since the common bile duct passes through the head of the pancreas and drains into the duodenum, the bile duct and gallbladder are also removed.
+The Whipple procedure ends with the reattachment of the remaining pancreas, bile duct, and stomach to the small intestine to ensure normal digestion.

-• Total pancreatectomy: When condition affects the entire organ or when there is insufficient healthy tissue to preserve it, then the total pancreatectomy is recommended by removing the entire organ.
-Removing your entire pancreas necessitates the removal of numerous nearby lymph nodes, arteries, and organs.
-That usually includes your lower abdomen, duodenum, gallbladder, and spleen.
-After that, the procedure reattaches your small intestine to your stomach and bile duct.
+• Total pancreatectomy: When a condition affects the entire pancreas or there is not enough healthy tissue left to preserve it, a total pancreatectomy is recommended, which involves removing the entire organ.
+This procedure also requires the removal of several nearby lymph nodes, vessels, and organs, often including the lower part of the stomach, duodenum, gallbladder, and spleen.
+Following this, the small intestine is reconnected to the stomach and bile duct.

 Reasons for undergoing the procedure

 The two most frequent causes for which healthcare providers suggest a pancreatectomy are tumors and pancreatitis.
 When a tumor is removed from the pancreas, the chance of it spreading to other areas of your body is decreased.
 When your pancreas gets inflamed, you get pancreatitis.
-Severe discomfort and other consequences may result from it, and this may be a sign that a pancreatectomy is necessary.
+Severe pain and other consequences may result from it, and this may be an indication that a pancreatectomy is necessary.

 A pancreatectomy may be used to treat the following conditions: